094459/newsletter-oss-projects/README.md

 You can populate observations into a datastore and make them available to your human and AI users.
 They can be queried based on metadata like date and the specific questions they relate too.
 You can define question sets that represent thought process of a subject-matter-expert coming up to speed on this case to start mapping a document into useful observations.(#208)

+**openops**

+[openops](https://aws-oss.beachgeek.co.uk/4d4)  is a No-Code FinOps automation platform that helps organisations reduce cloud costs and streamline financial operations.
+It provides customisable workflows to automate key FinOps processes like allocation, unit economics, anomaly management, workload optimisation, safe de-provisioning and much, much more.
+It is not limited to AWS, and you can use it across your broader technical stack.(#210)

 **orgs-prescriptive-guidance**

 [orgs-prescriptive-guidance](https://aws-oss.beachgeek.co.uk/41g) This repository contains a collection of AWS CloudFormation templates to create up an AWS Organizations structure.
 So if you are looking to implement this, or are curious and want to dig into the code to find out more, check out this repo. (#202)